 Change in your or your spouse’s employment status (loss of job, unpaid leave of absence, reduction in time worked)

-See the full list of life events and a Life Events/Benefits Matrix for more detailed information.
+See the full list of life events and a Life Events/Benefits Matrix for more detailed information, including checklists.
 If you’re not sure if your situation is a qualifying event or what paperwork is needed, contact our office.

 If you experience a qualifying event, you have 30 days of the event to complete a benefit change request and other relevant vendor enrollment forms, and to provide documentation to our office.
 Examples of documentation include marriage license, divorce decree, or letter from your spouse’s employer verifying that benefits will end on a specific date.